Structure Constants in equivariant oriented cohomology of flag varieties

-Flag varieties $G/B$ are among the most concrete varieties in topology and algebraic geometry, and they have a cellular decomposition by Schubert cells, whose closure are called Schubert varieties.
-Consequently, their equivariant singular cohomology are spanned by the Schubert classes.
+Flag varieties $G/B$ are among the most studied varieties in topology and algebraic geometry.
+They have a cellular decomposition by Schubert cells, whose closures are called Schubert varieties.
+Schubert varieties are invariant under a torus action and, consequently, their torus-equivariant singular cohomology is spanned as a module by the Schubert classes.

-Associated to Schubert cells (or varieties), there are some others classes defined, for equivariant singular cohomology $H^*_T$ and equivariant K-theory $K_T$, studied in \cite{AM15, AMSS17, RTV15, RV15, RTV17, S15, SZZ17}.
-They are called Chern-Schwartz-MacPherson (CSM) classes and Motivic Chern (mC) classes.
-These classes coincide with the corresponding stable bases of Maulik-Okounkov for $H^*_T$ and $K_T$ of the Springer resolutions, respectively.
-Due to this fact, we always refer CSM classes (resp. mC classes) as cohomological stable basis (resp.
-K-theoretic stable basis).
-Moreover, they behave very similarly as the Schubert classes in corresponding theories.
-Roughly speaking, Schubert classes in $H^*_T$ and $K_T$ are permuted by Demazure operators (also called divided difference operators), and stable bases are permuted by the Demazure-Lusztig operators.
-All these operators generate various Hecke-type algebras.
+Other classes associated to Schubert varieties in the equivariant singular cohomology $H^*_T$ and equivariant K-theory $K_T$ of the flag variety $G/B$ include Chern-Schwartz-MacPherson (CSM) classes and Motivic Chern (mC) classes, studied in \cite{AM15, AMSS17, RTV15, RV15, RTV17, S15, SZZ17}.
+These classes coincide with the corresponding {\it stable bases} of Maulik-Okounkov \cite{MO19} for $H^*_T$ and $K_T$, of the Springer resolutions.
+Due to this fact, we always refer to the CSM classes as the cohomological stable basis, and to the mC classes as the K-theoretic stable basis.
+These classes behave like Schubert classes in their corresponding theories.
+Roughly speaking, Schubert classes in $H^*_T(G/B)$ and $K_T(G/B)$ are constructed by {\it Demazure operators} (also called {\it divided difference operators}), and elements of the stable bases are constructed by {\it Demazure-Lusztig operators.} All these operators generate various Hecke-type algebras.

-Structure constants of Schubert classes are central objects in Schubert calculus and are closely related with representation theory and combinatorics.
-In \cite{GK19}, the first author and Knutson obtain some formulas of the structure constants in $H^*_T$ and $K_T$.
-The authors used geometric properties of Bott-Samelson resolutions of Schubert varieties.
-They pull-back the Schubert classes to cohomology (or K-theory) of Bott-Samelson variety, apply cup product in this variety, then push-forward back to $G/B$.
-In \cite{S19}, Su generalized this method to the so-called Segre-Schwartz-MacPherson (SSM) classes, which are certain variant form of CSM classes (cohomolgical stable basis).
+Structure constants of Schubert classes are central objects in Schubert calculus, appearing in important questions of representation theory and combinatorics.
+In \cite{GK19}, the first author and Knutson obtain formulas for the structure constants in $H^*_T(G/B)$ and $K_T(G/B)$ using geometric properties of Bott-Samelson resolutions of Schubert varieties.
+They pull-back the Schubert classes to the equivariant cohomology (or equivariant K-theory) of Bott-Samelson variety, apply the cup product in this variety, then push-forward back to $G/B$.
+In \cite{S19}, Su generalized this method to the so-called Segre-Schwartz-MacPherson (SSM) classes, a variant form of CSM classes.